sverweij/virtual-code-owners/README.md

 ### Any gotcha's?

 - It won't check whether the users or teams you entered exist.
-- Only relevant when you're on GitLab: Section heading support is experimental and when generating labeler.yml default section owners aren't expanded to section rules.

 ### Do I have to run this each time I edit `VIRTUAL-CODEOWNERS.txt`?